DHTMLX/docs-suite/docs/grid/api/treegrid_mode/grid_beforecollapse_event.md

 # beforeCollapse

-@short: fires before collapsing Grid in the TreeGrid mode
+@short: fires before collapsing a treegrid

 :::note
-The event works only for Grid with the `type:"tree"` configuration option
+The event works only for Grid with the `type: "tree"` configuration option
 :::

 @signature: {'beforeCollapse: (rowId: string | number) => boolean | void;'}